mthirion/fuse-to-camel3-camelk/docs/migration-amq.md

 mvn spring-boot:run

 ## Migration to Quarkus
-In this version of the demo, the Fuse 6 application is going to be migrated toward Camel 3.18 on Quarkus 2.13.5
+In this version of the demo, the Fuse 6 application is going to be migrated toward Camel Quarkus 2.13.

 ### Target protocol and scheme for Springboot
 Currently the only supported protocol provider for Quarkus is amqp.